UkiDLucas/GAN/README.md

 Then, we create another "model" capable of developing zillions of new designs.

-The new designs compete against the current "state-of-the-art" and if they are better or indistinguishable in quality, the new
+The new designs compete against the current "state-of-the-art" and if it is better, or at least indistinguishable in quality, the new standard is adopted.

+In reality, the "factory" of the new design is nothing but a combination of millions of parameters set to the optimal combination.
+Computer tries many combinations until it derives the optimal solution.

+The name Generative Adversarial Networks (GAN) implies that there are two or more "deep neural networks" which compete against each other via generation of new models.